-You have a friend over for a sleepover.
+Picture it: You and a friend are having a sleepover.
 You’ve built your fort out of pillows and blankets.
 Now, it’s time to raid the refrigerator.
-It’s really dark, though, so you need a flashlight to navigate the dangerous path to the kitchen.
+It’s really dark, though.
+You need a flashlight to navigate the dangerous path to the kitchen.

-Luckily, you thought ahead and stashed a flashlight in your pillowcase.
-With flashlight in hand, you creep out of the fort and slide the switch to the “on” position.
+Luckily, you thought ahead.
+There’s a flashlight stashed in your pillowcase.
+With the device in hand, you creep out of the fort and slide the switch to the “on” position.
 But nothing happens.
-You’re still stuck in the dark.
+You’re still stuck in the dark!

-Depending upon the type of flashlight you have, it could take any one of several types of batteries.
-Does it use big “D" cell batteries?
+That’s where your dilemma really gets confusing.
+What type of batteries do you need?
+That depends on your flashlight.
+It could take any one of several types of batteries.
+Does it use big “D” cells?
 Or perhaps it runs on smaller “AA” or “AAA” batteries?
-And what’s the big deal with all these letters on batteries anyway?
+And what’s the big deal with all these letters on batteries, anyway?

-A trip to the battery section of your local store will reveal a large selection of batteries of different sizes.
-Some of the most common types of batteries you’ll find there are “AA,” “AAA,” “C,” and “D" batteries.
-A look around your house will reveal many other types of batteries, too.
+A trip to the battery section of your local store will reveal a large selection of different sizes.
+Some of the most common types of batteries you’ll find there are “AA,” “AAA,” “C,” and “D.” A look around your home may reveal many other types of batteries, too.

-There's the automobile battery in your car.
-Your lawnmower may have a battery.
-All sorts of electronics, from watches to MP3 players, have batteries, too.
+All sorts of electronics, from watches to smartphones, have batteries.
+There’s also the automobile battery in cars and the one in the lawn mower.
 Some of these are tiny lithium-ion batteries that are smaller than most buttons!
 All in all, there are hundreds of different types of batteries.

 Why do batteries come in so many sizes?
 And how did they get their names?
 Let’s take a quick look at the history of these little packages of stored energy.

-As far back as 1749, Benjamin Franklin used the term “battery" to describe the set of linked capacitors he used to conduct (pun totally intended!) his experiments with electricity.
+As far back as 1749, Benjamin Franklin used the term “battery.”
+The word described the set of linked capacitors he used to conduct (pun totally intended!) his experiments with electricity.
 It wasn’t until the late 1800s and early 1900s, though, that batteries became popular as a power source.

-Given the wide range of uses for batteries, it’s no surprise that many different sizes and types needed to be developed.
-Larger objects need more power, so larger, more powerful batteries had to be developed.
+How do batteries work?
+They turn stored chemical energy into electrical energy.
+And given their wide range of uses, it’s no surprise that many different sizes and types needed to be developed.
+Larger objects need more power.
+That meant larger, more powerful batteries had to be developed.
 As technology led to smaller and smaller versions of things, smaller, less powerful batteries were needed.

-However, battery manufacturers soon realized that some common standards would be needed in order to avoid the need for developing a new battery for every new idea that came along.
-In 1924, a group of people from the battery industry, along with several manufacturers and government agencies, met to propose a standard system of battery sizes.
+However, battery makers soon realized that some common standards would be needed.
+This would help avoid the need for developing a new battery for every idea that came along.
+In 1924, a group of people from the battery industry, along with several manufacturers and government agencies, met to make a standard system of battery sizes.